panada/app/README.md

 #### Database

-Since version 2.0 use [Medoo](https://github.com/panada/medoo) as the default db query builder, there are now way to use your current query in version 2.0.
+Since version 2.0, Panada use PDO as the default db driver, there are now way to use your current query in version 2.0.
 You must update all your db query.

 ## Full Documentation